-Devil’s Hole is a detached unit of Death Valley National Monument and was designated as a National Wildlife Refuge in 1984 to protect the endangered Pupfish that are found exclusively in its waters.
+Devil’s Hole is a detached unit of Death Valley National Park within the Ash Meadows National Wildlife Refuge to protect the endangered pupfish that are found exclusively in its waters.
 Scientists estimate that these fish have lived under the desert in isolation for upwards of 25,000 years.

 The vast size and depth of this geothermal water system have never been fully reached or recorded, though a few have died while exploring the caves.

-In 1965 twenty year old Paul Giancontieri, and nineteen year old David Rose went “skindiving” in Devil’s Hole.
+In 1965, 20-year-old Paul Giancontieri and 19-year-old David Rose went “skindiving” in Devil’s Hole.
 Equipped with only snorkel masks and flippers the two teenagers dove into the hole which is said to extend to a depth of over 900 feet, and is shaped like an inverted funnel.
-Despite a rigorous rescue effort (there are pockets of air trapped within the cave where someone could theoretically survive for a time) neither of the men were found.
+Despite a rigorous rescue effort (there are pockets of air trapped within the cave where someone could theoretically survive for a time) neither of the men was found.

 Devil’s Hole has one other unique claim to fame—it measures seismic activity throughout the world.
 Earthquakes as far away as Indonesia have caused the waters to splash over six feet above normal levels.
 These seismic waves have been likened to mini-underground tsunamis and have continued to happen even when the earth shakes halfway around the planet.

-It is not possible to approach Devil’s Hole for both safety and environmental reasons, but it can be seen from an official overlook.
+For both safety and environmental reasons, it is not possible to approach Devil’s Hole, but it can be seen from an official overlook.